This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Intriguing, and the other half?'
 Anne asked, 'From your brochures, it is a stun gun.'

 'A harmless put to sleep,' Steve said, 'Though "drop-em-in their-tracks" sells better.
-Just don't have your target standing on a roof edge.'
+Just don't have your target standing on a cliff edge.'

 'Here is that assembly bench,' Steve said, 'The pistol is made out of Orange plastic weighted to simulate a revolver to assist aim.
 A palm-size works just as effectively.'